Wood Grain Comparison Chart

 Maple is often used in cabinets and decorative pieces.
 Its elegant look fits modern and traditional styles.

-Cherry Wood’s Unique Appeal
+cherry wood’s Unique Appeal

 Cherry wood offers warmth and richness.
 Its grain is smooth with a natural sheen.
 Here are its main attributes: